amishne/mipui/README.md

 ### Cloud storage

 Every *Mipui* map is automatically saved to the cloud every few seconds, and will remain there forever.

+> Temporary warning: this app is in testing mode.
+Maps might be deleted at any point, and the connection might even fail during an edit.

 ### Developer information